Reviewing Luvu Brands (LUVU) and The Competition

 Summary

-Luvu Brands competitors beat Luvu Brands on 6 of the 10 factors compared.
+Luvu Brands peers beat Luvu Brands on 6 of the 10 factors compared.

 Luvu Brands, Inc. designs, manufactures, licenses, and markets furnishings for lifestyle and furniture categories.
 It operates through the following segments: Direct, Wholesale, and Other.
 The Direct segment includes product sales through a five e-commerce sites and single retail store.
 The Wholesale segment refers to the Liberator Jaxx and Avana branded products sold to distributors and retailers, purchased products sold to retailers, and private label items sold to other resellers; as well as specialty items that are manufactured in small quantities for certain customers.
 The Other segment consists principally of shipping and handling fees and costs derived from direct business and fulfillment service fees.
 The company was founded by Louis S. Friedman on February 25, 1999 and is headquartered in Atlanta, GA.